Skip to Content

 Step 9.
 Let Your Rollers Set

-Once you finish rolling all of your hair, it is time to let your rollers set.
-You need to leave it in a minimum of ten minutes, but keep in mind that the strength and durability of your curls will increase with more time.
+Once you finish rolling all of your hair, it is time to let your rollers set (your hair dry).
+You need to leave it in a minimum of ten minutes (for hot rollers) and up to an hour or more if you’re not using a hooded dryer.
+The key is to have completely dry hair before you remove the rollers.
+Also, keep in mind that the strength and durability of your curls will increase with more time.

 If you have thick hair, you will want to leave them in longer, and if you have fine hair that doesn’t hold a curl easily, try to keep them in for at least thirty minutes.
-If your hair is still damp, be sure to blow it dry.
+If your hair is still damp, be sure to blow it dry before removing the rollers.

 Keep the hair dryer on a low setting so that you gently dry your hair with the rollers on.
 Also add any finishing cream or anti-frizz spray while you let the rollers set.